Dibromodifluoromethane

 Dibromodifluoromethane is a mixed halomethane.
 It is a colorless non-flammable liquid.
 Along with Halons 1211, 2402, and 1301, it is one of the most effective fire extinguishers, however, it is also very toxic.
 It is a class I ozone depleting substance (ODS).

+Synthesis

+Dibromodifluoromethane can be obtained by vapor phase bromination of difluoromethane.

+It is also formed during the fluorination of carbon tetrabromide.